-AITSL will continue to monitor and improve its controls to prevent, detect, and respond to fraud.
-As part of this, we have a dedicated Fraud Control Officer, who will ensure fraud awareness and processes are maintained and provide organisational advice on fraud and corruption.
+AITSL will continue to monitor and improve our controls to prevent, detect, and respond to fraud and corruption.
+As part of this, we have a dedicated officer, who focuses on maintaining staff awareness and processes and providing organisational advice.
 AITSL staff will continue to undertake mandatory annual training on fraud and corruption.
-Detection controls include internal audits, reporting to the Risk, Audit and Finance Committee and the AITSL Board of Directors, and an annual internal fraud survey to test comprehension and promote reporting of suspected incidents of fraud.